Liebranca/avtomat/docs/sys-mint.md

 Each object may then choose to save only the fields it requires to regenerate itself; this works recursively, so that the same process applies to any of these fields that need a special encoding tactic.

 If these methods are not defined, the object is simply stored as-is, with every field being encoded into the resulting binary and then loaded as such.

+Furthermore, an additional method can be employed for any post-decoding needs: `REBORN`, which takes a class instance and gives nothing.

 ## A NOTE ON STORING SUBROUTINES